tensor-compiler/taco/README.md

 If you do not have CUDA installed, you can still use the taco cli to generate CUDA code with the -cuda flag.

+## Building for LLVM Backend
+To build taco for LLVM, add `-DLLVM=ON` to the cmake line above.
+For example:

+    cmake -DCMAKE_BUILD_TYPE=Release -DLLVM=ON ..

+Make sure you have LLVM properly installed.

 ## Running tests
 To run all tests: